If COVID-19 Vaccines Bring An End To The Pandemic, America Has Immigrants To Thank

 "We are an intellectual magnet for the best of the best from around the world," said Jeremy Levin, CEO of Ovid Therapeutics and chairman of the Biotechnology Innovation Organization, the U.S. industry trade group.

-Levin, who was born in South Africa, says high-skilled immigrants are attracted to the U.S. for its great educational institutions — and for its biotech industry that's willing to take big risks.
+Levin, who was born in South Africa, said high-skilled immigrants are attracted to the U.S. for its great educational institutions — and for its biotech industry that's willing to take big risks.

-Levin says nearly one-third of the biotech workforce here was born outside the U.S. If you also count the children of immigrants, he says, it's roughly half.
+Levin said nearly one-third of the biotech workforce here was born outside the United States.
+If you also count the children of immigrants, he said, it's roughly half.
 But Levin worries it's gotten harder in recent years for those people to get here.

+The Trump administration has placed more restrictions on immigrants who want to study and work in this country.
+Immigration hardliners accuse pharmaceutical companies and other tech-driven industries of using foreign workers to hold down wages.

-"It's a very racist comment," said Dr. Victor Dzau, the president of the National Academy of Medicine, a nonprofit in Washington.
+"It's a very racist comment," said Dr. Victor Dzau, president of the National Academy of Medicine, a nonprofit in Washington, D.C.
 He's an expert on global health who was born in China.

 "We all recognize this appears to be a blame game, right?
 To divert your responsibility by saying that somebody else gave it to us," Dzau said.
 "A virus does not see any borders."